Article-Ending-Mark

 Theory 4.
 The original author actually did intend to stop at verse 16:8, even though the story seems unfinished to most people.

 The possible loss of the original ending is especially unfortunate because many biblical scholars consider Mark to be the earliest and most reliable gospel.
 It's also unfortunate that the apparent cutoff of the original text occurs at a critical point in the story, early on the first Easter Sunday just after Mary Magdalene and two other women discover that the tomb is empty.
 These women had just been told that Jesus was alive and on his way to Galilee, and that the disciples would see him there.
-But any account of what happened there, if it ever existed, is now lost.
+But any account of what happened next, if it ever existed, is now lost.

-If the original ending actually was lost or destroyed, it probably happened within a few years after the gospel was written.
+If the original ending really was lost or destroyed, it probably happened within a few years after the gospel was written.
 Otherwise the authors of Matthew and Luke, who most likely used copies of Mark as a source, would have included versions of his original ending in their gospels.
 Also, a longer time period would have allowed many copies of the gospel to be made, and this would increase the chance that the original ending would survive.

 The ending chosen for most modern bibles is known as the Longer Ending (or Apocryphal Addition).
 It consists of twelve additional verses (Mark 16:9-20) which are attached after verse 16:8.
 Because these twelve verses aren't in the oldest manuscripts, and are written in a different style, they almost certainly weren't part of the original gospel.
 But many people don't know this and therefore accept them as authentic.